 Recordings and Minutes of Board Meetings

-[{}The Board secretary will ensure a [{}video] recording is made of all of its meetings and portions of meetings that are not held in executive session.
+[{}The Board will ensure a [{}video] recording is made of all of its meetings and portions of meetings that are not held in executive session.
 These recordings will be posted on the district’s website or social media site within seven days following the meeting.]

 A video or audio recording of a meeting can be kept as the official record as long as all required content is included and it is kept in an allowable format.
-Alternatively, the district may createtake written minutes.
-Written of all Board meetings.
-The written minutes do not need to be a verbatim transcript and can be kept in hard copy or electronic form.
+Alternatively, the district may create written minutes.
+Written minutes do not need to be a verbatim transcript and can be kept in hard copy or electronic form.

-The official record must givewill be a true reflection of the matters discussed at the meeting and the views of the participants, and must.
-The minutes will include, but not be limited to, the following information:
+The official record must give a true reflection of the matters discussed at the meeting and the views of the participants, and must include the following information:

-All members of the Board who were present;
+All members of the Board present;

 All motions, proposals, resolutions, orders, ordinances and measures proposed and their disposition;